-The Oracle Instant Client must be installed.
-Follow these steps.
+The Oracle Instant Client must be installed on the NMS system so it can access the Oracle database.

 - 1. Go to www.oracle.com and select Downloads > Instant Client. - 2.
 Click the link for the operating system and hardware of your system. - 3.
 Download the zip file for the Instant Client Package Basic. - 4.
 Install the Instant Client according to the directions on the web site.
 Be sure to add the unzipped Instant Client directory to your path. - 5.
 Restart the system.